hx2A/py5website/tutorials/mac-users.rst

 Of course you can always use a virtual machine or Docker, but those are more complicated to get working.
 Still, these are valid choices that might meet your needs.

 I'm not an expert Mac user so it is very likely there is more to be said about using py5 on Macs.
 Please experiment based on your own knowledge and ideas.
 If you discover something useful, let me know and I'll update the documentation.
+Feel free to comment on the `Github Issue (#4) <https://github.com/hx2A/py5generator/issues/4>`_ for this problem.

 Window Focus & Dock Icons
 =========================